simongcx/simongcx.github.io/index.md

 * I want to take notes as I learn things
 * I want to be able to access those notes wherever I am
 * my notes *might* be useful to other people, hence there is a *possible* benefit of them being public, set against minimal disadvantages of them being public (the only one I can think of is that people could get a bad impression of my education and skills from the quality/extent of my notes)
+* by sharing my notes I *might* inspire others to do the same, and if they do there's a good chance their notes will be useful to other people

 ## Advantages of GitHub
 * online file editing